Portside Community

 Portside Community Steering Committee

-Join the Portside Community Steering Committee.
-If you are an interested Portside Community member, return this form to apcdoutreach@sdapcd.org
+Apply to join the Portside Community Steering Committee.
+Complete and return this form to apcdoutreach@sdapcd.org.

 The Community Steering Committee meets every two months on the fourth Tuesday of the month from 5-7PM.
 Meetings are held remotely via Zoom, except once a quarter when we meet in person.